Walkin on Water: Composition

 "Walkin on Water" was written by Stray Kids' in-house production team 3Racha, and co-composed with Restart and Chae Gang-hae.
 Described as a "challenge", 3Racha revealed on behind-the-scenes video Intro "Hop" that it is the first time that the song contains only one genre in the whole song, which is "old-school hip-hop genre with boom bap beats", departing from mixing diverse sounds of previous works, such as "Chk Chk Boom".
 It includes rhythmic chant of "water water walkin on ppikkippikki", but "water" was pronounced "wuh-huh", as well as water splashing sound effects.
 Lyrically, the song compared walking on the flowing water as Stray Kids' confidence toward the stage and overcoming obstacles, likening the group's "autobiography" throughout seven years.

 Music video

-An accompanying music video for "Walkin on Water" premiered on December 13, 2024, in conjuction with the song and Hop releases, preceded by two teaser videos.
+An accompanying music video for "Walkin on Water" premiered on December 13, 2024, in conjunction with the song and Hop releases, preceded by two teaser videos.
 It shows a mixing and matching of traditional Korean and hip-hop cultures, which was compared to the group's music video for 2021 single "Thunderous".
 The music video begins with a group of unknown people readying bows and arrows and depicts Stray Kids, wearing trendy outfits, doing activities at traditional Korean palace: driving and lining up motorcycles and horses and standing on the boat in front of the palace, driving water scooter on the pond inside the palace, and playing billiard and janggi in the pavilion.